Turn a Hobby Into a Business

 What does the IRS require for a business?

 If you decide to turn your hobby into a business, you’ll need to consider the Tax Code.
-As a general rule of thumb, you’ll want to be profitable after two years, but this is not a hard and fast rule.
+As a general rule of thumb, you’ll want to be profitable after two or three years, but this is not a hard and fast rule.
 That way, if you don’t succeed, you can claim it was a hobby and not a failed business venture.
-You can also deduct business expenses, including things like your computer, internet service, etc. Here are nine basic items that the IRS uses to define a business, and not a hobby.
+You can also deduct business expenses, including things like your computer, internet service, etc., once you are a business.
+Here are nine basic items that the IRS uses to define a business, and not a hobby.

 Conclusion